ai-calculator/ai-calculator.github.io/readme.md

 * * *

 ### GATE Calculator

 ![GATE Calculator]({{ site.baseurl }}/assets/images/GATE-Calculator.webp)

-Learn how to use the GATE Calculator to estimate your score for the Graduate Aptitude Test in Engineering and understand the factors involved.
+Learn how to use the GATE Calculator to estimate your score for the Graduate Aptitude Test in Engineering and understand the factors involved. [click here](https://ai-calculator.github.io/GATE-Calculator)